mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 Over my career I have had the great fortune of working in a industry full of the most generous of people from all over the world.
 The community of software is very good at offering opinions, advice and experience - all of which needs to be understood in the context that it is offered and of course moulded to the context that it will be applied in.

-So while I can’t guarantee that my words of wisdom will fix all your problems I do hope you find something in the lessons that I have learned over the years that will act as a catalyst to helping you on your DDD journey.
+So while I can’t guarantee that my words of wisdom will fix all your problems (or any). however I do hope you find something in the lessons that I have learnt over the years that perhaps can act as a catalyst to helping you on your DDD journey.
 Remember its all about context, and this is mine.

 ## The fundamental concepts of DDD

 > Domain-driven design is both a way of thinking and a set of priorities, aimed at accelerating software projects that have to deal with complicated domains.
 Eric Evans, Domain-Driven Design (2003)

 Before I talk about my takeaways from DDD and my view on the first principles I want to quickly recap on the fundamental concepts of Domain-Driven Design as it is often misunderstood when in my opinion it is deceptively simple.
 Of course the devil is in the detail.

 DDD in a nutshell:

  * Distill a large problem domain into smaller subdomains.
- * Identify the core sub domains.
-Those of greater value to focus effort and time
+ * Identify the core sub domains to reveal what is Important.
+The core domains are those of greater value to the business which require more focus, effort and time.
- * Collaborate with experts to build model that will provide solutions to solve problems or create opportunities in the core domain.
+ * Collaborate with experts to discover analysis model that will provide solutions to solve problems or reveal opportunities particularly in the core domain.
+ * Use the same ubiquitous language to bind the analysis model to the code model.
+Use tactical patterns to separate technical code from domain code to prevent accidental complexity.
- * Split the model (if necessary) into smaller models where there is ambiguity in language, too large for a single team and enclose within a boundary to protect its context
+ * Split the model (if necessary) into smaller models where there is ambiguity in language or the model is too large for a single team.
+Enclose the model within a boundary to protect the models integrity.
+When working with multiple models it's  important that they are understood in context.
- * Implement the model in code using the same language as was used in the model.
-Use tactical patterns to separate technical code for domain code to prevent accidental complexity.
+ * Keep a context map to understand the relationships, social and technical, of all models in play.

 ![Overview of Domain-Driven Design](../images/scott-millett/01_DDD_Overview.png)